bsmg/beat-saber-community-wiki/support.md

 I personally dont recommend this unless you have no other choice.
 Don't forget to back up your important files elsewhere either to an external drive or cloud storage.
 # 6. Still having issues
 If this page doesn't cover the bases, then feel free to ask a question in the discord!
 To increase the chance that you'll have your questions answered, consider the following:
-* Use the right channel please. `#support` for mod troubleshooting, `#model-discussion` for questions about **making your own avatars**, and `#mapping-discussion` for questions about **making maps.**
+* Use the right channel please. `#support` for mod troubleshooting, `#model-discussion` for questions about **making your own avatars or sabers**, and `#mapping-discussion` for questions about **making maps.**
 * Be polite and respectful
 * Describe your problem in detail.
 "It didn't work" is about as descriptive as telling your doctor you don't feel well.
 What's not working, and what did you try?
 Are there any messages that come up on screen?
 Did your entire screen turn bright purple?

 > Note: those with the `Support` role are volunteers that might choose to help out in their free time.
-It's recognition for the efforts and knowledge, but it doesn't necessarily mean that they'll be around to help just because they're online.
+The support role is in recognition of the knowledge and effort they have put forth, but it doesn't necessarily mean that they'll be around to help just because they're online.
 {.is-warning}

 Thank you!